DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 ...

-# Scott gives me an assignment
+# Scott Gives Me an Assignment

 > Where the capitalist class sees education as a means to an end, the
 > vectoralist[^14scottgivesmeanassignment_1] class sees it as an end in itself.
 It sees